Destinations Greece Athens

 Must orderred shrimp crudo + grilled langoustines

-Also inside the Four Seasons Astir Palace and currently holding one Michelin star — chef Luca Piscazzi running a Mediterranean-Italian kitchen on Greek seafood, a 350-label cellar that goes deeper than most rooms twice its size.
+Also inside the Four Seasons Astir Palace, and currently holding one Michelin star: chef Luca Piscazzi cooking Mediterranean-Italian on Greek seafood, with a 350-label cellar that runs deeper than most rooms twice its size.
 The terrace looks across the Vouliagmeni cove.
-The Riviera dinner that isn't Nobu, for the night you want serious cooking instead of the greatest hits.
+The Riviera dinner that isn’t Nobu, for the night you want the ambitious kitchen, not the greatest hits.

 ★ Michelin · seafoodFour Seasons Astir Palace350-label cellar